lewnelson/node-userapi/README.md

 ## Demo
 ---
-Demo available at [http://userapi.lewnelson.com/](http://userapi.lewnelson.com/) (TODO) and can be accessed using your interface of choice, I recommend [Postman](https://www.getpostman.com/).
+Demo available at [http://userapi.lewnelson.com/](http://userapi.lewnelson.com/) and can be accessed using your interface of choice, I recommend [Postman](https://www.getpostman.com/).

 ## Getting Started
 ---
 #### Using Docker
-The quickest way to host your own instance is to use the publicly available docker image available [here](https://www.docker.com/) (TODO).
+The quickest way to host your own instance is to use the publicly available docker image available [here](https://cloud.docker.com/swarm/lewnelson/repository/registry-1.docker.io/lewnelson/node-userapi/general).
 If you want to use custom configuration (see [configuration](#configuration) for more details) then you can map your config file using this command when starting the docker container.
 ```
 docker run -d -p 8080:8080 -v /path/to/host/app_config/directory:/mnt/data lewnelson/user-api
 ```